Please select the size and format that you require :

 (329 x 483 mm)

 Manjushri (Tib.
 Jampal Yang), or Manjughosha (Tib.
-Jamyang), is recognized as the bodhisattva of wisdom in Mahayana Buddhism, where he appears as one of the eight great bodhisattvas or 'Eight Close Sons'.
+Jamyang), is recognized as the principal bodhisattva of wisdom in Mahayana Buddhism, where he appears as one of the eight great bodhisattvas or 'Eight Close Sons'.
 In Vajrayana Buddhism he is the principal deity of wisdom or discriminating awareness, and one of the 'Lords of the Three Enlightened Families', which represent the Buddha's three qualities of Wisdom (Manjushri), Compassion (Avalokiteshvara), and Power (Vajrapani).
 The devotional and meditation practices of Manjushri are important in all schools of Indo-Tibetan and Chinese Mahayana Buddhism, as they are designed to overcome ignorance and cultivate insight or discriminating awareness (Skt. prajna) through study, recollection and meditation.
 One of the most popular practices of Manjushri is the recitation of the 'Litany of the Names of Manjushri' (Manjushrinamasangiti), which is regularly chanted to develop wisdom.